Endocytic network of human dendritic cell upon T cell recognition.

 live cell confocal lsm

-(3) the nanoscaled organization of T cell receptors ('on'-button of T cells) - Figure 3.
+• The nanoscale organisation of T cell receptors (the “on-button” of T cells) – Fig. 3

-(4) the plasmamembrane lipid and protein composition and 3D structure at the cell-cell interface.
+• Plasma membrane lipid and protein composition and 3D architecture at the immune synapse – Fig. 4

 T cell mitochondria (orange) shaped by cytoskeleton (green) next to nucleus (blue).